FGasper/p5-DNS-Unbound/README.md

 # METHODS FOR DEALING WITH DNSSEC

-The following correspond to their equivalents in libunbound.
+The following correspond to their equivalents in libunbound and will only work if the underlying libunbound version supports them.

 ## _OBJ_->add\_ta()